sserrato/cetera/README.md

 We support two endpoints:
 * `curl localhost:5704/version` returns the version
-* `curl localhost:5704/catalog` returns a stubbed response
+* `curl localhost:5704/catalog` returns results from a default search with no query terms

 Any other url gives an error message.